stomioka/sdtm_mapper/README.md

 ## About:

-**SDTMMapper** is a package to assist creation of CDISC SDTM mapping specifications with Python.
+**SDTMMapper** is a package to assist creation of machine readable CDISC SDTM mapping specifications with Python.
 This can be used for following tasks.

 1. Generates a empty specifications for training data from a user provided SAS dataset.
 This empty specification will contain SAS dataset attributes.
 You don't need to use `Proc Contents` in SAS to do this!
-2. Run models to generate a mapping specifications
+2. Run models to generate a mapping specifications.
 3. Generates your own mapping models using your data.
+The models can be trained to generate the target variables but also programming sudo code.

-The first version comes with **three pre-trained models** ([download here](https://github.com/stomioka/sdtm_mapper/tree/master/model)) for `ADVERSE EVENTS` dataset from CNS clincial trials as well as SDTM IG 3.2 and CDASH IG 1.2 metadata.
-These are generated with different architectures discussed at several webinars and conference.
-These are built on feed forward NN with trainable ELMo embedding layer for 34 classes.
-These are trained on **adverse event** datasets from **Medidata Rave**.
-Training was done on 18 studies, Validation was done on 3 studies, and Test was done on 1 study.
+The first version comes with **three pre-trained models** ([download here](https://github.com/stomioka/sdtm_mapper/tree/master/model)).
+These are trained on feed forward NN with trainable ELMo embedding layer for 34 classes using **adverse event** datasets from 18 clinical trials, and validation was done on 3 clinical trials until the models were optimized.
+Test was done on 1 clinical trial.
+22 clinical trials data are extracted from **Medidata Rave** built by 3 different CROs and Sunovion Pharmaceuticals.

 | Models                 | Parameters | Training Acc | Validation Acc | Test Acc* |
 |------------------------|------------|--------------|----------------|----------|